Prosecution Rights of Appeal

 No implementation date has yet been set for the right of appeal against an evidentiary ruling or series of rulings (section 62).

-References to 'Rule' in this guidance are to the Criminal Procedure Rules 2010 ('the Rules') unless otherwise stated.
+References to 'Rule' in this guidance are to the Criminal Procedure Rules.

-Appeal forms are prescribed by the Consolidated Criminal Practice Direction (CCCP Forms).
+Appeal forms are prescribed by the Criminal Practice Direction (CCP Forms).